Skip to main content

 Follow us:

-At the Retreat of Atlanta, we have developed an alcohol detoxification program in Atlanta, Georgia, that is both effective and accessible.
-Our alcohol detox combines around-the-clock medical care with therapeutic intervention and a range of holistic treatments.
+At the Retreat of Atlanta, we have developed an alcohol detox in Georgia that is both effective and accessible.
+Our alcohol detox center combines around-the-clock medical care with therapeutic intervention and a range of holistic treatments.
 We take the whole person into account, treating the physical, mental, and emotional consequences of addiction simultaneously.
-To learn more about our Atlanta alcohol detox, contact us today.

 • Attempting to quit or cut back on alcohol use and being unable to do so.

-• Drinking more alcohol than intended for a longer period of time than intended.
+• Drinking more alcohol than intended for a longer period than intended.

 • Spending a significant amount of time-consuming alcohol and recovering from its effects.